veeqtoh/jessarcher/content/collections/pages/about.md

 author: 8a797ce5-64a8-4ca6-a356-d5382ab15ad3
 updated_by: 8a797ce5-64a8-4ca6-a356-d5382ab15ad3
 updated_at: 1669891550
 description: "Married to a wonderful soul, my dedication to creative problem-solving has fueled my journey for over a decade.
-I've engaged in diverse activities, from crafting web applications using Laravel, Vue, and Tailwind to overseeing the servers that support them."
+I've engaged in diverse activities, from crafting web applications with Laravel, Vue, and Tailwind to overseeing the servers that support them."
 ---
 <img src="/assets/images/victor-ukam-1.jpg" class="sm:float-right mx-auto sm:ml-6 mb-10 w-56 sm:w-48 grayscale rounded-md shadow-lg sm:rotate-2 hover:grayscale-0 sm:hover:rotate-3 hover:scale-105 hover:shadow-2xl transition duration-150" />

 # Hi again, <span class="whitespace-nowrap">I'm Victor Ukam.</span>

 Married to a wonderful soul, my dedication to creative problem-solving has fueled my journey for over a decade.
-I've engaged in diverse activities, from crafting web applications using Laravel, Vue, and Tailwind to overseeing the servers that support them.
+I've engaged in diverse activities, from crafting web applications with PHP, JavaScript and CSS frameworks to overseeing the servers that support them.

-Some interesting projects I've worked on include:

-* Recommender systems.
-* AI-powered Documents collaboration tools.
-* Marketplaces (loan-funded, B2C & B2B).
-* Corrosion detection model for underwater images.

-I care about open-source software, privacy, best practices, open standards, clean/maintainable code, and great user and developer experiences.
-I’m open to exciting opportunities where I can leverage my expertise to drive innovative projects and contribute to organizational success. <a href="mailto:victorjohnukam@gmail.com">Shoot me a mail</a>, Let's connect!
+I own and support a couple of business-critical services at my day job and contribute/maintain a handful of open-source packages to improve other developers' experiences.
+I’m happy to chat through anything, so feel free to schedule a <a href="https://cal.com/victor-ukam/chat" target="_blank">meeting</a> with me.

-When I'm not coding, I enjoy precious moments with my lovely wife, prioritize fitness routines, and stay connected with friends and family.
+Beyond coding, I enjoy a game of Tennis, cooking and staying connected with friends and family.